 The following Board Diversity Matrix presents our Board of Directors diversity statistics in accordance with Nasdaq Rule 5606, as self-disclosed by our directors.
 The Board satisfies the minimum objectives of Nasdaq Rule 5605(f)(3) by having at least one director who identifies as female and at least one director who identifies as a member of an Underrepresented Minority (as defined by Nasdaq Rules).
 As we pursue future Board of Directors recruitment efforts, our Nominating and Corporate Governance Committee will continue to seek out candidates who can contribute to the diversity of views and perspectives of the Board of Directors in accordance with the Company's Corporate Governance Guidelines.
-This includes seeking out individuals of diverse ethnicities, a balance in terms of gender, and individuals with diverse perspectives informed by other personal and professional experiences.
+This includes seeking out individuals of diverse ethnicities, a balance in terms of gender, and individuals with diverse perspectives informed by other personal and professional experiences, and resulted in the appointment of one new female director on March 27, 2023.
+We have received input from stockholders concerning the diversity of our Board of Directors and will continue to consider any such feedback when seeking director candidates.

-Board Diversity Matrix as of August 16, 2022
+Board Diversity Matrix as of August 16, 2023

 Part I: Gender Identity Female Male Non-Binary Decline to Disclose

-Directors (8 total) 1 6 1
+Directors (9 total) 2 6 1

 Part II: Demographic Background Female Male Non-Binary Decline to Disclose

-African American or Black - - -
+African American or Black

-Alaskan Native or Native American - -
+Alaskan Native or Native American

-Asian - 1
+Asian 1

-Hispanic or Latinx - -
+Hispanic or Latinx

-Native Hawaiian or Pacific Islander -
+Native Hawaiian or Pacific Islander

 White 1 5

-Two or More Races or Ethnicities -
+Two or More Races or Ethnicities

-LGBTQ+ -
+LGBTQ+

-Did Not Disclose Demographic Background 1
+Did Not Disclose Demographic Background 2

-Director Compensation for Fiscal Year 2021
+Director Compensation for Fiscal Year 2022

-In December 2021, the Company's Board approved a non-employee director compensation policy effective as of January 1, 2022.
+In September 2022, the Company's Board approved a non-employee director compensation policy effective as of January 1, 2023.
+Accordingly, the Board increased the cash compensation for Audit Committee Members from \$7,500 in 2022 to \$9,000 in 2023 and for the Compensation Committee Chairperson from \$12,000 in 2022 to \$15,000 in 2023.
 Under the program, non-employee directors that qualify under the program receive the cash compensation set forth below, and an additional annual payment of an option to purchase a number of shares of the Company's Common Stock equal to 62 1⁄2 percentile of the Company's peer group based on percentage ownership (the "Annual Director Option Grant Amount"), which will be granted immediately following the date of each annual meeting of stockholders.
 Any such option will vest in substantially equal monthly installments for 11 months after the date of grant, with the remaining one-twelfth vesting on the earlier of the one-year anniversary of the date of the grant or the date of the next annual meeting of the Company's stockholders.
 In addition, new non-employee directors that qualify under the program receive an initial award in the form of an option to purchase shares of the Company's Common Stock equal to two times the Annual Director Option Grant Amount upon their election to the board.
 Any such option shall vest in equal monthly installments during the 36 months following the date upon which the director is first elected to the Board.
 The vesting of any option grants to our non-employee directors under our non-employee director compensation policy is subject to such non-employee director's continued service as a director and will accelerate in full upon a change in control of our company.